aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

   +-multi-page: index, menu, slide templates for the multi-page output.
   +-single-page: index, slide templates for single-page output.

-Find how the common part is bound for all the templates in PresentationExtensions.AddCommonInputOutput method [here](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/PresentationExtensions.cs).
+You can find out how the common part is bound for all the templates in PresentationExtensions.AddCommonInputOutput method [here](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/PresentationExtensions.cs).

 ## Default Template Customization